CHINESE SECRET SOCIETIES / "FREEMASONS"

 从洪门到致公堂

 Our theory is that the leaders of the Hongmen felt it needed a new image.
 As also happened in Southeast Asia, the Hongmen of California soon began to spin off smaller secret societies.
 These often used Hongmen rituals and considered themselves to be, in part at least, its heirs.
 Unfortunately, certain of these derivative societies soon turned to crime.
-Like the Triad societies of East and Southeast Asia, which the American spin-offs closely resembled, they lived by extorting protection money from gambling houses, brothels, and legitimate businesses.
+Like the modern Triad societies of East and Southeast Asia, which the American spin-offs closely resembled, they lived by extorting protection money from gambling houses, brothels, and legitimate businesses.
 They also fought fiercely for control of those revenue sources.
 Later, the white press would call these quasi-criminal organizations, "tongs," and their disputes over turf, "tong wars."

 The Glory Days of the Chee Kung Tong 1890年代致公堂如日冲天